Who Is On The Fifty Dollar

 Military Career

 Grant's military career began during the Mexican-American War (1846-1848), where he served under Generals Zachary Taylor and Winfield Scott.
-He distinguished himself as a brave and resourceful officer, participating in several key battles, including Resaca de la Palma, Palo Alto, and Chapultepec.
+Still, he distinguished himself as a brave and resourceful officer, participating in several key battles, including Resaca de la Palma, Palo Alto, and Chapultepec.
 The war provided Grant with invaluable experience in logistics, leadership, and combat strategy, which would later prove crucial during the Civil War.

 Following the Mexican-American War, Grant remained in the army, serving in various posts.
-However, he struggled with the monotony of peacetime service and faced personal challenges, including financial difficulties and a longing for his family.
+Still, he struggled with the monotony of peacetime service and faced personal challenges, including financial difficulties and a longing for his family.
 In 1854, he resigned from the army and tried his hand at farming and business, but with limited success.

 Civil War Leadership